-Over the past months, I received quite a lot of questions about ‘the bus from Into the Wild’, also known as The Magic Bus.
+Over the past yaers, I received quite a lot of questions about ‘the bus from Into the Wild’, also known as The Magic Bus.
 So in this blog, I will answer them for you, making the information available for everyone who wants to know more about it.
-Where to find it, where to find the replica, how the bus got there and why I choose not to go there (what??? yes, you read that right!…)
+Where to find it, where to find the replica, how the bus got there and why I chose not to go there in the past.

 About the Magic Bus from Into the Wild